Why is there a need to map the Philippines?

 Travelers, mountaineers, adventurers, and sports enthusiasts require maps for so many purposes.

-Government and even non-government organizations use digital maps for their disaster risk management strategies and humanitarian missions where topography and logistics is involved.
+Government and even non-government organizations use digital maps for their disaster risk management strategies and humanitarian missions where topography and logistics are involved.

 In the future, these same maps can be used for auto-pilot of cars using mapping data, GPS, and sensors.